Joseph P. Kennedy Jr.: Operations Aphrodite and Anvil

 The U.S. Navy also participated in Operation Aphrodite, with its portion referred to as Operation Anvil.
-Kennedy had been appointed a lieutenant on July 1.
-After the US Army Air Corps operation missions were drawn up on July 23, Lieutenants Wilford John Willy and Kennedy were designated as the Navy's first Anvil flight crew.
+Kennedy had been promoted to lieutenant on July 1.
+After the U.S. Army Air Corps operation missions were drawn up on July 23, lieutenants Wilford John Willy and Kennedy were designated as the Navy's first Anvil flight crew.
 Willy, who was the executive officer of Special Air Unit 1, had also volunteered for the mission and pulled rank over Ensign James Simpson, who was Kennedy's regular co-pilot.